U.S. Route 13 in Maryland: Junction list

-Related routes
+Special routes

 Pocomoke City business route

-U.S. Route 13 Business (US 13 Bus.) is a business route of U.S. Route 13 that passes through Pocomoke City in Worcester and Somerset Counties in Maryland.
+U.S. Route 13 Business (US 13 Bus.) is a business route of US 13 that passes through Pocomoke City in Worcester and Somerset counties in Maryland.
 The route begins south of Pocomoke City; US 13's four-lane divided mainline curves away to the right around the town, while US 13 Bus. continues straight ahead as a two-lane town street.
-After intersecting MD 366 the route connects with the original southern terminus of US 113, the latter having been rolled back to terminate at mainline US 13.
-For a time, the marooned segment was part of MD 250, but is now designated MD 250A.
-Continuing north the route heads towards the city waterfront and business district.
+After intersecting MD 366, the route connects with the original southern terminus of US 113, the latter having been rolled back to terminate at mainline US 13.
+For a time, the marooned segment was part of MD 250 but is now designated MD 250A.
+Continuing north, the route heads toward the city waterfront and business district.
 The route soon reaches the Pocomoke River, crossing it on a drawbridge.
-After crossing the river the route heads out of town into rural surroundings before terminating on US 13 at the southern terminus of MD 364.
+After crossing the river, the route heads out of town into rural surroundings before terminating on US 13 at the southern terminus of MD 364.
 The route is the former alignment of US 13 that was bypassed in 1963.
 The route was designated as MD 675 and was replaced by US 13 Bus. in 1994.

 Salisbury business route

-U.S. Route 13 Business (US 13 Bus.) is a business route of U.S. Route 13 in the U.S. state of Maryland.
+U.S. Route 13 Business (US 13 Bus.) is a business route of US 13 in the U.S. state of Maryland.
 The highway runs 8.14 mi between US 13 south of Fruitland and US 13 and US 50 on the north side of Salisbury.
 US 13 Bus. is a four-lane highway with divided and undivided sections that provides access to downtown Salisbury, where the highway intersects US 50 Bus., Salisbury University, and Fruitland, where the highway meets MD 513.
 US 13 Bus. was constructed as a new alignment of US 13 in several steps in the 1930s and early 1940s.
 The section of the highway through Salisbury was originally constructed with four lanes, while the portion of the highway through Fruitland and at the northern end was expanded to a divided highway in the first half of the 1950s.
 US 13 Bus. was designated when US 13 was moved to the Salisbury Bypass upon its completion in 1982.